 Your outdoor unit needs to breathe.
 Take a walk outside and check on it periodically.
 Make sure there’s a clear space of at least 18 inches around the entire unit.
 Trim back any encroaching shrubs, grass, or weeds.
 You’ll also want to clear away any leaves, twigs, or other debris that may have collected on or around it.
 In the winter, gently remove any snow or ice that builds up.
 When airflow is blocked, your heat pump has to work overtime, which reduces its efficiency and can lead to premature wear and tear.

-Check Your Thermostat and Indoor Vents
+Check Your Thermostat Settings and Vents

 Inside your home, a few quick checks can ensure your system is distributing air effectively.
 First, make sure your thermostat is set correctly and has fresh batteries if it needs them.
 Next, walk through your home and inspect your air vents, also known as registers.
 Ensure they are open and not blocked by furniture, rugs, or curtains.
 Gently clean them with a cloth or vacuum attachment to remove any dust buildup.
 If you notice any bent fins on the registers, carefully straighten them to restore proper airflow.
 If you’ve done all this and still feel like your residential HVAC system isn’t performing well, it might be time for a deeper look.